jbe456/arch-tips/install-arch-linux.md

 - Configure the bootloader

-  - Backup the ESP (EFI System partition):
+  - Backup the ESP (EFI System partition).

-    Before doing any modifications, we backup the ESP in case we need to restore its initial state.

 See [tar](https://linux.die.net/man/1/tar) with the options to create `c` a gzipped archive `z`:

     ```console
     > mkdir /esp-backup
-    > tar cfz /esp-backup/esp-backup.tar.gz /boot/
+    > tar cfz /esp-backup/esp-backup.tar.gz /efi/
     ```

-  - Check there is enough space to install Linux on the ESP.

-    In this current configuration `/boot` is about 100M and the available space is not enough to install both default and fallback Linux image (see next paragraph).

-    We first use `df` to get the percentage of available space.
-Then we use, `du` to determine which element takes space.
-As a note, one can also install and use `ncdu` (Ncurses Disk Usage, see https://en.wikipedia.org/wiki/Ncurses).

-    The output below are the one after installing GRUB and Arch Linux.

-    ```console
-    > df -h /boot # Disk Free, `h` for human readable
-    Filesystem      Size  Used Avail Use% Mounted on
-    /dev/md126p1     96M   75M   22M  78% /boot
-    > du -chd1 /boot/* # Disk Usage, `h` for human readable, `c` for total, `d1` for max depth one
-    1.0K	/boot/BOOTSECT.BAK
-    25M	/boot/EFI/Microsoft
-    1.3M	/boot/EFI/Boot
-    318K	/boot/EFI/ASUS
-    120K	/boot/EFI/grub
-    27M	/boot/EFI
-    2.8M	/boot/grub/x86_64-efi
-    3.9M	/boot/grub/locale
-    2.8M	/boot/grub/themes
-    2.3M	/boot/grub/fonts
-    12M	/boot/grub
-    7.6M	/boot/initramfs-linux.img
-    1.6M	/boot/intel-ucode.img
-    23M	/boot/snapshots
-    2.0K	/boot/System Volume Information
-    5.1M	/boot/vmlinuz-linux
-    75M	total
-    ```

-  - Reduce Linux image installation size:

-    If there is not enough available space, one solution is to reduce the size of the images that will be generated installing the Linux boot files.
+  - (Optional) Regenerate the initial ramdisk archive `mkinitcpio -p linux`

     The command to create the initial ramdisk environment for booting the linux kernel is called `mkinitcpio` (for "Make Initial CPIO"): each "initial ramdisk" is generated as an image file available on the ESP when loading Linux. `cpio` is similar to `tar`: it creates an uncompress archive.
 By default, the initial ramdisk archived are compressed using GZIP (see `/etc/mkinitcpio.conf`) and have the `.img` extension.

     By default, `mkinitcpio` generates a default and a fallback image.
 The first one select the modules to load while the latter loads all modules at startup to make sure the system will start.
-When Linux does not start, we can always repair the system by booting on a USB stick.
-It is therefore acceptable to remove the "fallback" option.

-    Edit `/etc/mkinitcpio.d/linux.preset` and comment the fallback options:

-    ```bash
-    # mkinitcpio preset file for the 'linux' package

-    ALL_config="/etc/mkinitcpio.conf"
-    ALL_kver="/boot/vmlinuz-linux"

-    #PRESETS=('default' 'fallback')
-    PRESETS=('default')

-    #default_config="/etc/mkinitcpio.conf"
-    default_image="/boot/initramfs-linux.img"
-    #default_options=""

-    #fallback_config="/etc/mkinitcpio.conf"
-    #fallback_image="/boot/initramfs-linux-fallback.img"
-    #fallback_options="-S autodetect"
-    ```

-    Remove fallback archive `rm /boot/initramfs-linux-fallback.img` and generate the initial ramdisk archive `mkinitcpio -p linux`

   - Install GRUB